-Upon arrival at Kayakasia HQ, we were kitted out in life jackets (they have plenty of life jackets for kids) and our guide Rey gave our safety briefing on the launch jetty, along with some top tips for efficient kayaking – “push with one arm as you pull with the other”, as we were about to spend three hours on the river.
+Upon arrival at Kayakasia HQ, we were kitted out in life jackets (they have plenty of life jackets for kids) and our guide Rey gave our safety briefing on the launch jetty, along with some top tips for efficient kayaking.

 Kayakasia use inflatable kayaks, which was a hugely welcome surprise.
-We had been kayaking off our Bohol beach resort a few days earlier, and I can confirm that the inflatable kayaks are so much more comfortable to sit in.
+We had been kayaking in the Philippines off our Bohol beach resort a few days earlier, and I can confirm that the inflatable kayaks are so much more comfortable to sit in.

-We climbed aboard our kayaks – one adult, one child per kayak – and set off behind Rey who led from his stand-up paddleboard, along with his faithful canine companion, Shaker.
+We climbed aboard our kayaks – one adult, one child per kayak – and set off behind Rey who led us on our firefly kayaking Bohol tour from his stand-up paddleboard, along with his faithful canine companion, Shaker.

 After another 20-minutes or so paddling we turned off the main river and into a tunnel of mangrove trees.
 Here we drifted serenely beneath more than 20 species of ancient mangrove trees, learning more about our surroundings and searching for mudskippers on the banks.